Please see our wellbeing and safeguarding support page, for support during the closure of the Academy, by clicking here.

 Safeguarding and Child Protection at Bristol Brunel Academy.

 At Bristol Brunel Academy we have an important role to play in identifying concerns our students may have and helping to promote their health and wellbeing in and out of school.
 All staff at BBA are in a good position to do this early and each has a responsibility and a duty of care for keeping students safe and protecting them from harm.
-At BBA we do this by:

-- Having an Attendance Officer and Careers Officer.
+We also have a dedicated Attendance Officer and Careers Officer.

 We provide outstanding and consistent pastoral care that supports students to be aspirational and ambitious in regards to their future.
 The range of support offered in order to remove barriers to learning illustrates our deliberate focus on each student being able to benefit from excellent teaching and achieve their potential.
 Staff are on hand throughout the school day to educate, support, guide and keep students safe.